June 1st Special Days - Featuring Stand For Children Freebies!

 -- Adults familiar with Edelman, president and founder of the Children's Defense Fund, will hear her voice in this picture-book call to action on behalf of children everywhere, comprising portions of a speech she gave at a rally for children's rights advocates.
 Her message of inclusion is appropriately carried out in the effective artwork.

-I Have the Right to Be a Child -- With a very simple text accompanied by rich, vibrant illustrations a young narrator describes what it means to be a child with rights — from the right to food, water, and shelter, to the right to go to school, to the right to be free from violence to the right to breathe clean air, and much more.
-The book emphasizes that these rights belong to every child on the planet, whether they are
+-- With a very simple text accompanied by rich, vibrant illustrations, a young narrator describes what it means to be a child with rights — from the right to food, water, and shelter to the right to go to school, to the right to be free from violence to the right to breathe clean air, and much more.
+The book emphasizes that these rights belong to every child, whether black or white, small or big, rich or poor, born here or elsewhere.
+It also shows that knowing and discussing these rights are the first steps toward respecting them.

 Free Printables, Coloring Pages, Activities, and Crafts:

-Why Flip a Coin |
+Flip a Coin Day

-headsmeant that Caesar agreed with the decision.
-The coin flip was used in serious litigation involving property, marriage, and even criminal guilt.
-Just think how many lawyers would be out of a job if we went back to flipping a coin as a form of justice.
+-- Julius Caesar is credited with starting the practice of flipping a coin to make decisions.
+His head was on one side of every Roman coin, so heads determined the winner in each flip.
+People thought heads meant that Caesar agreed with the decision.
+The coin flip was used in severe litigation involving property, marriage, and criminal guilt.
+How many lawyers would be out of a job if we went back to flipping a coin as a form of justice?

 0 comments